British Unionist Party

 The British Unionist Party (BUP) is a Scottish unionist political party founded in December 2015 as A Better Britain – Unionist Party by activists from the Better Together campaign against Scottish independence.
 Unlike the mainstream unionist parties, it is critical of the devolution process, which it views as a "slow road to separation".
 The party has a statement of principles based on the four themes of Union, constitution, industry and sovereignty.

-At the 2022 local elections, the BUP gained its first ever representation at the national level when John Jo Leckie was elected as a councillor in the North Lanarkshire ward of Fortissat.
+At the 2022 local elections, the BUP gained its first ever elected representative when John Jo Leckie was elected as a councillor in the North Lanarkshire ward of Fortissat.

 History

 A Better Britain – Unionist Party was formed by activists from the Better Together campaign who opposed the devolution process, and who felt that the mainstream unionist parties had abandoned unionist values in calling for more powers for the Scottish Parliament.
 It was launched on 31 December 2015, and one of its co-founders, Steven Gordon, conducted an interview with Andrew Neil on the BBC's Daily Politics in early January.
-Candidates of the party have since stood in the 2016 Scottish parliamentary elections and the 2017 Scottish local elections.
-They took one seat in Fortissat in North Lanarkshire from the Scottish Conservatives in the 2022 Scottish local elections.
+Candidates of the party have since stood in the 2016 Scottish parliamentary elections and local elections in 2017 and 2022.

 In January 2019, the party changed its name to the British Unionist Party, in order to further highlight their British Unionist credentials.
 The party was also registered as the British Union & Sovereignty Party until February 2020.

+They took one seat in Fortissat in North Lanarkshire from the Scottish Conservatives in the 2022 local elections.

+John Ferguson, a former UK Independence Party (UKIP) candidate, was announced as the BUP's new leader in May 2023.